mushroomhostage/BetterDispensers/README.md

 tellPlayer (true): Send a player a message about the dispenser orientation when placed.

-verbose (true): Log debugging information to the server console.
+verbose (false): Log debugging information to the server console.

 ***[Fork me on GitHub](https://github.com/mushroomhostage/BetterDispensers)***